awsdocs/amazon-connect-admin-guide/doc_source/enable-wisdom.md

 ## Step 4: Add a Wisdom block to your contact flow<a name="enable-wisdom-step4"></a>

-By adding a [Wisdom](wisdom.md) block to your contact flow, you associate a Wisdom domain to the current contact\.
+By adding a [Wisdom](wisdom.md) block to your flow, you associate a Wisdom domain to the current contact\.
 This enables you to display information from a specific domain, based on criteria about the contact\.

 **Note**
 Amazon Connect Wisdom, along with Contact Lens Real\-Time analytics, is used to recommend content that is related to customer issues detected during the current contact\.
 The [Set recording and analytics behavior](set-recording-behavior.md) block with Contact Lens real\-time enabled must also be set in this flow for Wisdom recommendations to work\.
 It doesn’t matter where in the flow you add [Set recording and analytics behavior](set-recording-behavior.md)\.